OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ###### Using r2frida

-With frida-server running, you should now be able to attach to it using the pid, spawn path, host and port and USBID/pid.
+With frida-server running, you should now be able to attach to it using the pid, spawn path, host and port, or device-id.
 For example, to attach to PID 1234:

 ```shell
 $ r2 frida://1234
 ```

+For more examples on how to connect to frida-server, [see the usage section in the r2frida's README page.](https://github.com/nowsecure/r2frida/blob/master/README.md#usage "r2frida usage")

-Once attached, you should see the r2 prompt with the device ID. r2frida commands must start with `\` or `=!`.
+Once attached, you should see the r2 prompt with the device-id. r2frida commands must start with `\` or `=!`.
 For example, you may retrieve target information with the command `\i`:

 ```shell
 [0x00000000]> \i